Ele-lin/GitHomeworkFixErrors/homework.md

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the committed changes in your local repository to the remote repository on GitHub.

 ## Question 14